NPI Grant Program

 The NPI Grant Program provides funding for infrastructure improvements that are intended to positively impact an organization’s operational structure.

 Grant funds may be used toward things like:

 - Data technology, data collection and/or technology infrastructure

 - Marketing and communications

 Grant funds cannot be used toward programming or capital improvements, including:

-The Colorado Department of Local Affairs (DOLA) is collaborating with [RAP Organization Name] and seven other organizations across the state to help select and administer the NPI Grant.
-Learn more about the NPI Grant Program and DOLA.
+The Colorado Department of Local Affairs (DOLA) is collaborating with Caring for Colorado’s Centennial Fund and seven other organizations across the state to help select and administer the NPI Grant.
+Learn more about the Colorado HB22-1356: Small Community-based Nonprofit Grant Program.